Translation style guide

 - In English, it is common to capitalize all words in titles and names, months and days, language names, holidays, etc. In many other languages, this is grammatically incorrect, as they have different capitalization rules.

-- Some languages also have rules about capitalizing personal pronouns, nouns, and certain adjectives, which are not capitalized in English.
+- Some languages also have rules about capitalizing personal pronouns, nouns, and adjectives that you shouldn't capitalize in English.

 Spacing